alanesq/CameraWifiMotion/README.md

-If you wish to use the email facility you need to enter your email details in gmail_esp.h and note the security settings may need changing on the gmail account for it to accept them  see: https://myaccount.google.com/lesssecureapps
+If you wish to use the email facility you need to enter your email details in gmail_esp.h and note the security settings may need changing on the gmail account for it to accept them  see: https://myaccount.google.com/lesssecureapps I have found gmail's security to mean it proves unreliable and find gmx.com to be more relaibe / easy to set up (you just need to enable POP access).

 There is a zip file containing the libraries used.
 The main ones you will need to install are:
   ESP32_mail_client, ESP_wifimanager and Time.